(Originally published 10/4/2012. Edited and revised 4/29/2022)

 I was so excited as I had never seen them live before.

-I remember thinking back then how my life would be complete because I was finally going to see them live – I could die knowing I had seen my favorite band live in concert.
-Yes, I was a bit morbid with my thoughts back then.
+I remember thinking how my life would be complete because I was finally going to see Duran Duran live – I could die knowing I had seen my favorite band live in concert.
+Yes, I was a bit morbid with my thoughts, even back then.

 Mom-ster knew how much I was looking forward to this concert – frankly, I wouldn’t shut up about it.
 Whenever I was home, sounds of Duran Duran would come blaring from my room; sometimes I had to resort to headphones so I didn’t have to hear Mom-ster yell at me for my “noise.”

 The day of the concert arrived – I was so incredibly excited!
 I already had my outfit picked out for the concert.

 I felt like Cinderella getting to go to the ball.
 Unfortunately, I didn’t realize how true that analogy was…

 In this version of Cinderella, Mom-ster was the wicked stepmother and she wasn’t going to let me go see Duran Duran.

 Dad was working that day and Mom-ster gave me a list of things I had to do before I could leave the yard; it was a long and exhaustive list.
 She knew there was no way I could get these things done before my friend and her mom left for the concert.
 I diligently went about doing the list and crossing things off as I did them.

 I was hoping in the back of my mind that Mom-ster would see the effort I was putting forth and let me go at the last minute.
 I worked my tail off that day, and as the clock ticked closer and closer to the time to go, there was no word from her to say I could leave.

 About half an hour after my friend left for the concert, Mom-ster finally yelled out the window to me saying I could go.
 She knew my friend had already left.
 I was left, alone, with a ticket that was now worthless.